OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

 RETROSPECTIVE

-Initially, technical constraints seemed to limit user flow improvements.
-However, by questioning these limitations and engaging in discussions with developers, product owners, and QA teams, I gained a deeper understanding of the challenges, allowing us to identify solutions that enhanced the user experience.
+Initially, technical constraints seemed to limit improvements to the user flow.
+However, by questioning these limitations and collaborating with cross-functional teams, I gained a deeper understanding of the challenges—ultimately overcoming the constraints and aligning the solution with user needs.